A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

-For the FDA's assessment of mRNA-1273, benefits of vaccination were overestimated.
-First, the FDA did not account for the protection conferred by prior infection; and, at the time of the FDA’s Moderna analysis (mid-January 2022), likely over 70\% of 18--25 year-olds in the U.S. had been infected by COVID-19---see Supplement 1 for details.
-Second, the FDA did not account for incidental COVID-19 hospitalizations.
-Third, the FDA overestimated benefits for young males by assuming the COVID-hospitalization rate for 18--25 year-olds is equivalent to that for 26--35 year-olds and 36--45 year-olds.
-Finally, the FDA assumed in its most likely scenario that case and hospitalization rates would remain constant at peak 2021 Omicron levels for 5 months.
+Our benefit--risk modeling differs from the FDA's primarily by its accounting for the protection conferred by prior infection, and, at the time of the FDA’s Moderna analysis (mid-January 2022), likely over 70\% of 18--25-year-olds in the U.S. had been infected by COVID-19---see Supplement S1.
+On the risk side, we use data available at the time of the FDA's mRNA-1273 assessment, including that from \cite{BuchanPreprint, PatonePreprint, SharffPreprint,Funk,Klein}, suggesting VAM/P risk for mRNA-1273 exceeded FDA estimates; see Section~\ref{VAMPRisk} below.

-By contrast, the FDA underestimated VAM/P risks for mRNA-1273; see, e.g., our Table~\ref{VAMPTable} of Section~\ref{VAMPRisk}.

-Here, our primary aim is to demonstrate how to incorporate the protection derived from prior infection into a population-level quantitative benefit-risk model for a two-dose vaccination series.
+Here, our principal aim is to demonstrate how to incorporate the protection derived from prior infection into a population-level quantitative benefit--risk model for a two-dose vaccination series.
 Our model has hospitalizations as its endpoint, comparing the hospitalizations-prevented benefit of vaccination to the hospitalization risk attributable to vaccination.
 We illustrate the utility of our model by applying it to extend and improve the FDA's mRNA-1273 assessment relative to its hospitalizations endpoint, which can be viewed as the most important of the agency's endpoints owing to the public-health concern that during waves of the COVID pandemic hospitals might be so overwhelmed that they would not be able to deliver high quality care to their patients.